 ATIKOKAN —Anishnawbe artist Melanie Montour, also known as Lynx, and owner of Native Artisan Designs in Atikokan is presenting her first solo exhibition, Reclaiming My Sovereignty until March 25 at The Pictograph Gallery in the lower level of Voyageur Mall.

 Montour was born in Fort Frances in 1969.
-Montour said that her parents were from Nigigoonsiminikaaning First Nation.
+Montour said that Dad is from Nigigoonsiminikaaning First Nation.

 At the age of one, Montour was taken from her family during the Sixties Scoop and relocated to Six Nations Mohawk Reserve outside of Brantford in Southern Ontario where the Montour family adopted her.

 In 2020, Melanie moved to Atikokan, where she desired to reclaim her roots in the Seine River traditional territory.